Public Health Program

 - Local agency partnerships and community health education

-Our plan in 2016 is to coordinate a partnership with the Master of Public Health (MPH) at the University of San Francisco, and the Sutiaba clinic to support the health education agenda of the Nicaraguan national health system, MINSA.
+Our current goal is to coordinate a partnership with a Master of Public Health (MPH) or Medical Program in the United States, and the Sutiaba clinic to support the health education agenda of the Nicaraguan national health system, MINSA.

 - Water quality and sanitation research and project development